Skip to content

 Quick Tutorial: Two-Tier Clos Analysis

 This tutorial will walk you through analyzing a simple two-tier Clos network topology using NetGraph.
 You'll learn how to create a scenario in YAML, define network topologies, calculate maximum flows, and explore the network structure.
-This example will help you understand the basics of using NetGraph for network modeling and analysis.

 Building a Two-Tier Clos Topology